Changing the trajectory of young lives

 The Western Cape has an estimated 102 000 births each year.
 Sadly, over half of these children are born into circumstances of poverty, food insecurity and adversity which negatively impact on their development and future success.

 At Common Good, we’re passionate about impacting these – the very youngest and most vulnerable members of our society – by equipping and empowering churches to support mothers, fathers, and caregivers to provide the necessary building block of love, nutrition, stimulation, health and safety during this critical phase of life.

-In 2017, we embarked on a rigorous, year-long research project that sought to answer this question.
+In 2017, we embarked on a rigorous, year-long research project that sought to determine what contribution the local church could make in support of the first thousand days.
 We engaged with a wide variety of stakeholders, from church pastors and denominational leaders, to laity, NGO practitioners, and experts in the field of FTD.
 Nearly 200 participants took part in the research process, which included workshops, interviews, an online survey, and a literature review.

 The First Thousand Days offers a unique and invaluable window of opportunity to secure the optimal development of the child, and by extension, the positive developmental trajectory of a country.